dimircea/iotduino/README.md

 ```
 npm install -g iotduino
 ```
-In this case, use `sudo` or login as `root` on a linux when installing the module.
+For the global installation case, you have to use `sudo` or to login as `root` on linux systems to install this module.

 Usage:
 ========